andy1245-rgb/Prayer-Reminder/README.md

 # Prayer-Reminder
-A prayer reminder website for a a religion project.
+A prayer reminder website for a religion project.